Construction Administration Services

 Q: What does it mean when you say your designer “may want to step back” if we opted not to engage you in construction admin?
 Are there tasks you were planning to do on the project that you no longer would?

 A: If we are not consulted as changes are made by the contractor, then we are exposed to liability.
 For example, something may be built wrong (e.g., not built to code, not built according to drawings, or done without engineer consultation).
 Or something may be done that you don’t like.
-In either case, it comes back to the architect, and the architect is not going to work for free to fix things that they should have been consulted about before problems occurred.
+In either case, it comes back to the designer, and the designer is not going to work for free to fix things that they should have been consulted about before problems occurred.
 However, If there is a verifiable mistake in our drawings, we will, of course, agree to correct the problem at no charge.